yasmensh24-meet/Optiminds/README.md

 - **Personalized Symptom Tracking** – Users fill out what are they suffering from to identify their symptom.
 - **Customized Learning Paths** – The app recommends units and levels based on the user's symptom.
 - **Interactive Lessons** – Each unit contains multiple levels to guide users through mental health education.
+- **Progress Tracking** – Users can track their progress and continue from where they left off.